 Medications, such as alpha blockers, are also available to help relax the prostate gland muscles, or reduce its size, making it easier to urinate.

 In more severe cases that fail to respond to medication, the inner part of the prostate gland that is blocking the urethra can be surgically removed using laser surgery.
+There also other less-invasive procedures to, for example, stop the prostate growing or from causing an obstruction

 Research into the best surgical techniques continues with doctors looking for maximum effectiveness and minimum side-effects.
 In September 2015, NICE approved the UroLift technique which rather than cutting parts of the prostate away uses small implants to prevent the prostate pressing against the urethra (pee-tube) and making peeing difficult.
 Research into other techniques continues too.